unlock-protocol/docs/docs/governance/roadmap.md

 - Decentralized governance (see below).
 Delayed as we're waiting for OpenZeppelin to ship its contract. ✅
 - Launch Unlock on 2 more side-chains/network. ✅
-- ApplePay or GooglePay or Paypal integration.
+- Apple Pay or Google Pay or Paypal integration.
 Delayed ⏰
 - Customizable NFT icon from the dashboard. ✅
 - Lock configuration from dashboard (metadata collection). delayed ⏰
 - Full "static" website relaunch. ✅